-On January 6, 1898, Dubliner and the aviation pioneer James Fitzmaurice was born.
+On September 26, 1965, Dubliner and the aviation pioneer James Fitzmaurice died in Dublin.
 Today we remember what he most famous for, being the first pilot to fly transatlantic from east-to-west.

 On the morning of April 12, 1928, in the famous ‘Bremen’ German aircraft, James Fitzmaurice, his German co-pilot Hermann Kohl, and plane owner Ehrenfried Gunther Freiherr von Hunefeld took off from Dublin’s Baldonnel Aerodrome.
-He was born on January 6, 1898.
+He died on September 26, 1965.

 Through harsh weather conditions and a series of compass issues, the men landed on April 13 atop an iced-over reservoir on Canada’s Greenly Island.
 Just as the plane came to a stop, it broke through the ice and the tail projected 20 feet into the air.
 Everyone got wet, but everyone was safe.
 The telegraph message read: "German plane Bremen landed Greenly Island, noon, slightly damaged, crew well."